 Are you hosting your WordPress sites on one of those hosts where WordPress asks you to provide FTP details before upgrading itself or upgrading plugins?
-So when you click to do an upgrade, instead of just launching into it, you get a screen like this instead:
+So when you click to do an upgrade, instead of just launching into the update process, you get a screen that looks like this instead:

 wp-config.php file.
 It serves as your site’s base configuration file, controlling key aspects of WordPress’ functionality and enabling WordPress to do mission-critical stuff like connect to the database.
 Without

 wp-config.php file.
 So many in fact, that I think many people may have missed some of the choice definitions aimed at optimizing WordPress performance.
 In this post, we’ll explore the best ways to improve your site’s performance with WordPress’

 When cleaning up hacked sites and testing .htaccess tricks, it’s nice to have a list of WordPress directory and file names for checking patterns and finding strings directly via Search/Find.
 Especially when working remotely, having a complete list of WordPress files available online can help expedite the attack-recovery process.

 Ahh yeah, WordPress just rolled out another update to version 3.1.1.
 If you’re able to upgrade via the Admin, updating your site(s) should be a piece of cake: just log in, click a few buttons, wait a few minutes, and done.
 The convenience of automatically updating the WordPress core, plugins, and themes is awesome, but things can go wrong once in awhile and auto-updates can fail.

 The flipside of regular updates is the maintenance of WordPress installs.
 Once you start maintaining more than a few installs for your clients, keeping both plugins and WordPress up to date can become a bit repetitive.

 One of the awesome things about WordPress is that it’s a dynamic publishing system that uses a database to store your site’s information: posts, options, plugin and theme settings – all of this data is stored in your site’s database.
 It’s like the brain of your WordPress installation.